 Hetty’s friends used our cash gift list to organise a supermarket delivery the day she got home from hospital.

 “The idea was just to have some really good comfort food and a few easy meals within reach” says the friend who organised it.
 “As Het has moved away, we couldn’t all pop around with supplies so we thought this was the next best thing.”
 Hetty says, “I barely remembered or had the time to cook for myself in the first week.
 So a supermarket delivery from a bunch of friends living 100 miles away was a godsend.
 So thoughtful and the most perfect baby gift.”

 Although we all love buying cute booties and bibs, it’s practical and emotional support that our friends really need when a new baby arrives.
-And whether it’s a local hamper, a selection of home-made meals or essentials from the supermarket, we think a food delivery is a wonderful way to show your love and offer real support in those first few weeks.
+You could treat them to a local hamper, a selection of home-made meals or essentials from the supermarket.
+Whatever you decide, we think a food delivery is a wonderful way to show your love and offer real support in those first few weeks.

 Congratulations to Hetty, Steph and Harriet and welcome to the world Imogen, Jack and Rosa.

 Check out our other Parent and Baby gift ideas here.